-The script weather.py reads the weather information from the weather.dat file or directly from the MBFITS files.
-It multiplies the Tsys found in the all.fit by a given Tcal and prints out a LIST.tsys, with the opacity information for each scan that is listed in the scanlist-file.
-When the weather data is read from the raw MBFITS file the script will write a new weather.dat for alter use.
+The script weather.py reads the weather information for the MBFITS files, multiplies the Tsys found in the all.fit by a given Tcal and prints out a weather.dat and a LIST.tsys, with the opacity information for each scan that is listed in the scanlist-file.
 The minimum zenith opacity is fitted from the Tsys vs. airmass distribution and is presented in the plot Opacities.eps.
 Weather.eps contains the weather info.

 '''

-obs2@observer9:~$ weather.py
+obs2@observer3:~$ weather.py

 Task to read weather data from MBFITS files,

 save them in ASCII format, and compute LIST.tsys.